-Since today is Easter and is also still during the week of Passover (Pesach in Hebrew), the traditional dish of choice at both Christian and Jewish tables is of course, lamb.
+Citizens, since today is Easter and it is also still during the week of Passover (Pesach in Hebrew), we all know that the traditional dish of choice at both Christian and Jewish tables is of course, lamb.

-I could put up a recipe for the classic roast lamb, but that is too banal and obvious for TFD.
+I could have put up a recipe for the classic roast lamb, but that is too banal and obvious for TFD.
 So – we are going far into left field with a delicious lamb dish from the Silk Road, the distant Western province of Xinjiang in China that is actually a Muslim specialty recipe. 🙂

 Chuanr (Chinese: 串; pinyin: chuàn) or kawap (كاۋاپ) in Uyghur, is a variation of kebab originating from the Uyghurs in Xinjiang and is a very popular dish in Chinese Islamic cuisine.
 The dish has since spread across the rest of the country and become a popular street food.